LLNL/magpie/README.md

 - Take advantage of SSDs/NVRAM for local caching if available
 - Make decent optimizations for your hardware

+Experimental support for several distributed machine learning frameworks has also been added.
+Presently tensorflow and tensorflow w/ horovod is supported.

 Basic Idea
 ----------